 Over the years, the Tiffany Diamond has been featured a few times in the company’s ads and famous Blue Book catalogue.
 More often than not the gem was playfully presented, but perhaps no time more so than in 1972 when Tiffany briefly offered it for sale for a 24-hour period.
 The piece poked fun at all the pseudo limited editions at other establishments and said in part, “So, to top all Limited Editions once and for all, we offer the celebrated 128 carat Tiffany Diamond, the largest and finest Canary Diamond in the world, in a Limited Edition of “one” for the sum of $5,000,000.”
 The one day opportunity to buy the stone cheekily included at the end, “First come, first served, of course.”

-In celebration of Tiffany’s 175th Anniversary in 2012, the Tiffany Diamond was set in astonishing diamond necklace with over 100-carats of gems.
-The gem has been in the necklace ever since and will remain so into the foreseeable future.
+In celebration of Tiffany’s 175th Anniversary in 2012, the Tiffany Diamond was set in an astonishing diamond necklace with over 100-carats of gems.
+The necklace was modified for Lady Gaga to wear to the 2019 Oscars.

 The Tiffany Diamond has long been a source of inspiration for the creative teams at Tiffany.
 It has provided the starting point for jewelry collections and design motifs.
 The shape of the gem is part of the shapes found on the elegant bottle designed for the new Tiffany signature fragrance.
 It is also part of the holiday décor on the Fifth Avenue flagship.
 The fireworks inspired by the display of the Tiffany Diamond at the 1939 New York World’s Fair light up the building for the festive season.